 Reproductive Medicine: Infertility services and more

-The WVU Center for Reproductive Medicine provides help for infertility and more.
-We offer a range of health services for both males and females, from infants to seniors, with problems that affect the reproductive system, including help for individuals with gender identity disorders.
+The WVU Center for Reproductive Medicine provides a range of health services for both women and men.
+These services include infertility care, other problems that affect the reproductive system, and help for individuals with gender identity disorders.

-We also involve you in your treatment plans so we can design a therapy that suits your needs.
-And, if you need it, we offer counseling to help you with the emotional components of your condition.
+We involve you in your treatment plans, and can design a therapy that suits your needs.
+We also provide counseling for your emotional needs.

 We are conveniently located in a private, off campus location on Pineview Drive in Morgantown, West Virginia.

 Although we are physically separate from the medical campus (we’re about two minutes away from WVU Hospitals), the Center for Reproductive Medicine is part of the Department of Obstetrics and Gynecology at West Virginia University.
 We have easy access to specialists in other health fields, which contributes to the exceptional level of care we provide our patients.

 On the map, click on the icon to display all locations.